-I had been struggling for a while before I recognized what was going on.
+Rewinding the story a bit, I had been struggling for a while before I recognized what was going on.
 At first, I thought it was just stress from my circumstances, which everyone deals with.
 But then I hit a breaking point.
 I started sobbing in my manager’s office, overwhelmed by anxiety.
 My manager kindly took me on an “errand” to Starbucks to recover [sprinkle].
 There we began brainstorming doctors I could go to for help—the anxiety behind my tears was deeper than what a soy salted caramel hot chocolate could fix.

 One of my coworkers had a doctor who happened to be right by my church in Fort Langley.
 So I gathered enough courage to drive to that doctor’s office to see if they would accept me as a new patient.
 But I couldn’t bring myself to go in by myself.
 Since my church was nearby, I texted my pastor to see if he was working and if I could come talk.
 Thankfully he was there [sprinkle].
-One of the female pastors heard my story, and joined me in going next door to the doctor’s office [sprinkle].
-When we walked over, the door was locked.
-Whether they were closed for the day or for lunch break, I’ll never know, but because they were closed, she gave me the name of her doctor [sprinkle].
-I called them that same day, and although my pastor’s doctor wasn’t accepting new patients, they had a new doctor in the office who was.
-And I got an appointment the next day [sprinkle].
+One of the pastors heard my story, and joined me in going next door to the doctor’s office [sprinkle].

 At my appointment, I was asked to take two written tests.
 I thought they were both for anxiety.
 When the doctor reviewed the results of my tests with me, she said I had mild anxiety and severe depression.
 What?
 I was in shock; I didn’t go in there for depression, and I didn’t even realize I’d taken a test for it [sprinkle].

-Now that I knew what I was dealing with, I needed to decide how to seek healing.
-I knew that the use of antidepressants and anti-anxiety medications can be controversial for some Christians.
-But I believe that God can use people like doctors and things like medication to help us [sprinkle].
-For three months I consulted with my counsellor, my doctor, and also with myself about whether medication was right for me.
+For three months I consulted with my counsellor, my doctor, and wondered whether medication was right for me.
 I decided it was [sprinkle].
 It would help me have the energy to use tools like counselling and motivation to do the work of healing.
 Some may decide differently, and that’s okay.
 But there is no shame in taking medication.
 Each person needs to decide for themselves what they need, after discussing with health care providers and with God.

 In my small group, someone was coming off antidepressants at the same time that I was starting my medication journey [sprinkle].
 I honestly don’t know what I would have done without him.
 I remember the first time I opened up about my struggles with mental health to my small group.
-He actually came over, and asked if he and his girlfriend could support my mental health journey [sprinkle].
+He came to me asked if he and his girlfriend could support my mental health journey [sprinkle].
 He struggled with depression, and she struggled with anxiety, and they had both taken medication at one point or another.
-Of course I said yes.
-When I did start my meds, I was constantly texting him with questions: How long will this headache last?
-Is my irritability because of the meds or because of my anxiety?
-So many questions!
+I said yes.

 He gave me my manager, my doctor, and my friend.
 My diagnosis, my treatment options, and my medications.
 He provided my small group, many friends, and lots of prayer.
 And these all came at just the right time.